 - All sitting D.C.M.s - Sitting officers who have not held the position previously - The outgoing Delegate is only eligible to offer for the Area Chair position

-There is always a guest from the General Service Office (G.S.O.) at the Assembly.
-The G.S.O. guest usually conducts the election.
+The General Service Delegate coordinates with G.S.O. to provide a guest for the Assembly.
+The G.S.O. guest usually conducts the election or invites a qualified alternate.

 The election order is: